WLJSTeam/wljs-docs/docs/frontend/Dynamics.md

 :::

 ## Event-Based Approach

-You can use GUI elements as event generators:
+You can use GUI elements (see more at [Mouse and keyboard](frontend/Advanced/Events%20system/Mouse%20and%20keyboard.md)) as event generators:

 ```mathematica
 slider = InputRange[-1, 1, 0.1, "Label" -> "Length"]